2026 수능완성 영어 6강 변형

 기출 행동에 대한 외부 통제의 문제점

-____ depends on supports for autonomy.
+Internalization depends ____ supports for autonomy.

-Alternatively, parents who supply reasons, show an emotional understanding of difficulties overcoming problems, and use a minimum of external incentives are more likely to cultivate a sense of willingness and value for ____ in their child.
+____ parents who supply reasons, show an emotional understanding of difficulties overcoming problems, and use a minimum of external incentives are more likely to cultivate a sense of willingness and value for work in their child.

 1 지속 가능한 발전과 소비